 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Roasted corn on the cob is a street-side affair in many parts of the world, including the Caribbean.
-Roasting corn ears bring out the sweetness that marries well with the smoky flavor of the fire.
+Roasting ears of corn brings out the sweetness that marries well with the smoky flavor of the fire.
 Some grated cheese and a sprinkle of salt and pepper with a squirt of lemon juice make it a real treat.

-Here's how to create that smoky roasted corn flavor right in your kitchen, on a gas stove top.
+Here's how to create that smoky roasted corn flavor right in your kitchen, on a gas stovetop.
 If you don't have a gas stove, you can do this on a gas or charcoal grill outside.
 Whichever way you roast it, this is a delicious treat.

 Place an ear of corn right on a burner.
 Feel free to use more burners to roast both ears of corn at the same time.